 Many scaffolding injuries are caused by money issues.
 There is so much competition in the construction industry, forcing contractors to underbid on jobs.
 This means that contractors have to cut corners in other aspects, as well, so they hire cheap laborers who have little training.
 This lack of training can be deadly.

-If or a loved one was a victim of a scaffolding accident, protect your legal rights with help from a scaffolding accident lawyer.
+If you or a loved one was a victim of a scaffolding accident, protect your legal rights with help from a scaffolding accident lawyer.
 Read on to learn more about what to do if you are injured at work.

 What the Law Says